 Birth of PYBOSSA software at Capetown´s hackathon (SA).
 The aim is to provide an open source solution for data analysis to everyone.

 Our team has a new way of thinking, experimenting and working.
 We are not scared of failure, because we believe it’s only learning.
 Trying again, improving, getting better and finally delivering the best possible products and projects to our clients is what keeps us going.

 We hail from a broad range of disciplines from Science to UX/UI design, and we are ready for any challenge!
 TRY US.
 WE DARE YOU... in a nice way.

-Daniel is our boss.
+Daniel is our fullstack developer and data analyst.
 A computer engineer with a PhD in parallel genetic programming on volunteer desktop grids.
-He is also a senior researcher at the Citizen Cyberlab and an alumni of the Shuttleworth Foundation.
+Daniel loves coding, messing with data and creating useful tools for the clients.

 Virginia is our lead designer.
 She has over 12 years experience in digital products.
 She is passionate about identifying problems and turning them into intuitive interfaces.
 Non stop learning is what keeps her alive and motivated... combined with good music, good food, family, friends, traveling, art, photography… and avocado on toast.

 Nick is our lovely leopard seal mascot.
 You might have heard that leopard seals are solitary, aggressive animals that like to eat emperor penguins.
 WHAT?!
 Our Nick is all kindness and joy.
 He likes helping out and loves science!
 He does eat penguins though...